Edward B. Bunn: Presidency

 In 1953, the School of Nursing completed its conversion from a diploma-granting program to a baccalaureate one.
 With this saw a significant increase in the number of students and an improvement in the quality of its faculty.
 The Nursing School, as well as Georgetown College, also admitted black students for the first time during his tenure, joining the SFS, law, and graduate schools in enrolling black students; with this, segregation of Georgetown's schools came to an end.
 In 1961, the Sisters of Charity of Nazareth left the Georgetown University Hospital, and Bunn took the opportunity to professionalize administration of the hospital, which had grown considerably from its early days.
 The School for Summer and Continuing Education, which would later become the School of Continuing Studies, was founded in 1956.

 Georgetown Law School also saw significant growth during Bunn's tenure, largely under the direction of its regent.
 The school changed its name to the Georgetown University Law Center in 1953, to reflect its new ambition.
 By the late 1950s, the law school's facilities had become overcrowded, and overtures were made to purchase additional land to expand.
 This would eventually culminate in a new building, after Bunn's presidency.

 Bunn oversaw a period of significant construction, resulting in the opening of eight new buildings.
 With the changing demographics of the Georgetown neighborhood and Washington, D.C. in general, Bunn was able to purchase numerous properties in the neighborhood to expand the eastern portion of Georgetown's campus.
 His building campaign ended a 20-year hiatus on construction on the campus.

-To support the development of new facilities, Bunn launched the Georgetown Georgetown Development Campaign.
+To support the development of new facilities, Bunn launched the Georgetown Development Campaign.
 Replacing the university's previous fundraising method of relying on tuition and spontaneous gifts, he was the first president to undertake large-scale, continuous fundraising.
 Among the buildings constructed during his presidency were St. Mary's Hall, which was initially used as housing for the nursing students; the Walsh Building, which became the original home of the School of Foreign Service; the Reiss Science Building; and the New South and Harbin dormitories.

 Bunn's term as president came to an end in 1964, and he was succeeded by Gerard Campbell.
 At the time of his resignation, he was the longest-serving president in the university's history.